JugheadJones13/Notes/README.md

 ```c
 root_page_table = 0x80017000 + (0x800 x 0x1000) = 0x80817000
 ```
 The address of root_page_table is written into the sptbr csr.
+This function returns the kernel stack top address.

 #### \_\_map_kernel_range
 In the virtual address space of a user process, addresses starting from 0x80000000 to 0x100000000 are reserved for kernel region.
 The user space is from 0x0 to 0x80000000.
 Hence we do a flat map (virtual addr = physical addr) for the kernel region.
 Also the kernel region page size is 2MB and not 4KB.